Bill Cosby jurors identified, 3 weeks after conviction

-PHILADELPHIA (AP) - A judge is publicly identifying members of the jury that convicted Bill Cosby of sexual assault following a 21-day "cooling-off period."
+PHILADELPHIA (AP) - A judge on Friday publicly identified members of the jury that convicted Bill Cosby of sexual assault last month, but warned that reporters could face criminal charges if they hound jurors who don't want to be bothered.

+Judge Steven O'Neill released the names after what he described as a 21-day "cooling-off period" to allow jurors to return to their personal lives after three weeks sequestered at a hotel for the trial.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.